-With the active catalytic species in the absence and presence of the external Xantphos ligand established, we attempted to study the allylic alkylation of the N-H insertion product, i.e., the $\alpha$ -aminoester 3 (Scheme 3).
-The mechanism of X-H (X = N, O, S, C) insertion reactions catalyzed by dirhodium tetracarboxylate and other transition metal complexes have been well studied computationally and reported to proceed through metallocarbene, B formation from diazoesters followed by a nucleophilic attack to yield the ylide, C and subsequent proton transfer to yield the X-H insertion product, 3 (Scheme 3).
-Therefore, the first catalytic cycle for the N-H insertion reaction leading to the $\alpha$ -aminoester, 3 has not been investigated computationally in this work.
-The nucleophile in this process is likely an enolate formed from the deprotonation of the $\alpha$ -proton from the $\alpha$ -aminoester by the Cs2CO3.
-The enolization of the $\alpha$ -aminoester by Cs2CO3 in acetonitrile was confirmed by 42% deuterium incorporation using D2O, as verified from H NMR (see Supporting Information Section C).
-This enolization was calculated to proceed with a free energy barrier of 7.8 kcal mol-1 and 8.9 kcal $mol^{-1}$ to form (E)-enolate and (Z)-enolate respectively, thereby confirming the feasibility of such a process.
-All calculations presented hereafter have considered the kinetically more feasible (E)-enolate (calculations with the (Z)-enolate show similar trends, see Supporting Information Figure S1 and Figure S2 for details).
+With the resting states of the catalytic species in the absence and presence of the external Xantphos ligand established, we attempted to study the allylic alkylation of the N-H insertion product, i.e., the α -aminoester 3 (Scheme 3).
+The mechanism of X-H (X = N, O, S, C) insertion reactions catalyzed by dirhodium tetracarboxylate and other transition metal complexes have been well studied computationally and reported to proceed through the formation of the metallocarbene, B from diazoesters followed by a nucleophilic addition to yield the ylide, C and subsequent proton transfer to yield the X-H insertion product, 3 (Scheme 3).
+Therefore, the first catalytic cycle for the N-H insertion reaction leading to the α -aminoester, 3 has not been investigated in this work.
+The subsequent allylic alkylation cycle poses several questions where the nature of both the electrophile and nucleophile is unclear.
+The nucleophile in this process is likely an enolate formed by the deprotonation of the α -proton of the α -aminoester by Cs2CO3.
+The enolization of the α -aminoester by Cs2CO3 in acetonitrile was confirmed by 42% deuterium incorporation using D2O, as verified from 1H NMR.11 This enolization was calculated to proceed with a free energy barrier of 7.8 kcal mol-1 and 8.9 kcal mol-1 to form the (E)-enolate and (Z)-enolate respectively, thereby confirming the feasibility of such a process.
+All calculations presented hereafter have considered the kinetically more feasible (E)-enolate (calculations with the (Z)-enolate show similar trends12).

-2.2 Reaction pathways in absence of Xantphos
+2.2 Reaction pathways in the absence of Xantphos